 There is little reason for government to prescribe exactly how firms are to go about complying with pollution standards.
-Command-and-control regulations, which require regulators to determine exactly which technologies and what manufacturing methods are to be adopted for pollution control in every single facility in the nation, place on public officials informational requirements that are impossible to meet in the real world.
+Command-and-control regulations, which require regulators to determine exactly which technologies and what manufacturing methods are to be adopted for pollution control in every single facility in the nation, place on public officials informational requirements that are difficult to meet in the real world.
 This task is complicated by the fact that every air shed and watershed has different carrying capacities for different pollutants.

-Individual plant managers have better incentives to discover the most efficient ways to control pollution at their facilities than do EPA technicians and consultants.
+Command-and-control regulations may often prove more efficient than alternative regulatory arrangements when dealing with a large number of difficult-to-identify pollution sources (for instance, air emissions from automobile tailpipes and water runoff from the application of fertilizers and pesticides).
+Yet their utility is reduced when targeting identifiable and immobile pollution sources such as manufacturing and electric power facilities.
+After all, individual plant managers have better incentives to discover the most efficient ways to control pollution at their facilities than do EPA technicians and consultants.
 That is the case, not only because those managers have more direct knowledge of their facilities and the technology of production, but because competition forces cost minimization, and even the most dedicated EPA official isn't going to lie awake nights searching for new solutions to pollution control problems.